rgreinho/trauma/SLSA.md

 > environment, such as a container or VM, provisioned solely for this build, and
 > not reused from a prior build.

 [github hosted runners] are ephemeral VMs.
-Therefore each workflow will be run in a different VM, **but not each step**.
+Therefore each job will be run in a different VM, **but not each step**.
 So if we follow the definition strictly, we are not in compliance here.
-But since our jobs are isolated from each others, we might still be good.
+But since our jobs are isolated from each others, we may still be good.

 ### ❓ [Build - Isolated]